mendel5/alternative-front-ends/README.md

 For example, `youtube-dl` is not a front-end, but can be generally described as an open source project that interacts with the internet platform Youtube.

 Therefore the name `alternative front-ends` does not capture the full scope of the listed projects anymore.
 Maybe this repository will be renamed in the future to better reflect the larger scope.
+A possible name might be `open-source-alternatives` or something similar.